nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
-The Personal Development category focuses on strategies, techniques, and methodologies that help individuals improve their skills, achieve goals, and enhance their professional and personal growth.
-This section includes resources on goal setting frameworks, productivity methods, self-assessment tools, and other topics aimed at fostering continuous improvement and success in both technical and non-technical areas.
+The Personal Development category focuses on strategies and techniques for improving one's skills, productivity, and overall well-being through structured goal-setting methods and achievement frameworks.
+It currently includes resources specifically related to Goal Setting And Achievement, providing actionable guidance for individuals looking to enhance their personal and professional growth.
 *Subcategories: Goal Setting And Achievement*
 *Items: 1*